Topology: Robotics

 The possible positions of a robot can be described by a manifold called configuration space.
 In the area of motion planning, one finds paths between two points in configuration space.
 These paths represent a motion of the robot's joints and other parts into the desired pose.

 Games and puzzles

-Tanglement puzzles are based on topological aspects of the puzzle's shapes and components.
+Disentanglement puzzles are based on topological aspects of the puzzle's shapes and components.

 Fiber art

-In order to create a continuous join of pieces in a modular construction, it is necessary to create an unbroken path in an order which surrounds each piece and traverses each edge only once.
+In order to create a continuous join of pieces in a modular construction, it is necessary to create an unbroken path in an order that surrounds each piece and traverses each edge only once.
 This process is an application of the Eulerian path.